FrostbittenCodes/MIS_Projects/Readme.txt

     to visualize them using different colors in different color spaces by outputting the data to a bmp file.

 OPTIONS
-    -h -?
-(Not implemented) Shows the help dialogue.
+    -h Shows the help dialogue.

     -c <cSpace> Must be the first argument.
                 Sets the color space to string cSpace, valid options are as follows: